 What is a Twisted Stomach?

-A twisted stomach or volvulus occurs when the stomach turns on its axis cutting off the entrance and exit to the stomach.
-It is not known exactly why it happens but it starts with stomach bloating resulting in your dog’s stomach rotating, cutting off blood flow to internal organs and causing other disruptions.
-Depending on the severity of the case, your dog’s stomach might rotate as much as 360 degrees and entrap the spleen also.
+A twisted stomach or volvulus occurs when the stomach turns on its axis and cuts off the entrance and exit to the stomach.
+It is not known precisely why it happens, but it starts with stomach bloating, which results in your dog’s stomach rotating.
+This cuts off the blood flow to internal organs and causes other disruptions.
+Depending on the severity of the case, your dog’s stomach might rotate as much as 360 degrees and entrap the spleen.

 GDV starts as stomach distension, or simple bloat.
 Bloat occurs when gasses and fluids build up in your dog’s digestive system, causing discomfort.
-Most of the time, bloat passes on its own within hours, although it can sometimes be life-threatening even if it doesn’t involve twisting.
+Most of the time, bloat passes within hours, but it can sometimes be life-threatening, even if it doesn’t involve twisting.

 When stomach twisting occurs, it is immediately life-threatening.
-The twisting will cut off blood flow to your stomach and other organs, making it impossible for your dog’s stomach to function.
-It might also cut off blood flow to other internal organs or put pressure on the diaphragm that makes it difficult for your dog to breathe.
+The twisting will cut off blood flow to the dog’s stomach and other organs, making it impossible for the stomach to function.
+It might also cut off blood flow to other internal organs or put pressure on the diaphragm, which makes it difficult for your dog to breathe.

 Symptoms of GDV

-Stomach flipping can progress very quickly, with your dog going from no visible distress to extreme symptoms in minutes.
-Here are some symptoms of GDV:
+Stomach flipping can progress quickly, with your dog going from no visible distress to extreme reactions in minutes.
+Here are some of the signs of GDV:

 What Causes a Twisted Stomach?

 It is not known what causes twisted stomachs, but some contributing factors include having a deep chest, being underweight, being stressed, and being fed once a day.
 Some other predispositions of GDV include overeating or eating too quickly, drinking too much water in a short period, eating large objects or swallowing non-food objects, and exercising after a meal.